Isernia

-Isernia ([iˈzɛrnja]) is a town and comune in the southern Italian region of Molise, and the capital of province of Isernia.
+Isernia ([iˈzɛrnja]) is a town and comune in the southern Italian region of Molise, and the capital of the province of Isernia.

 Geography

 Situated on a rocky crest rising from 350 to 475 m between the Carpino and the Sordo rivers, the plan of Isernia still reflects the ancient layout of the Roman town, with a central wide street, the cardo maximus, still represented by Corso Marcelli, and side streets at right angles on both sides.

-The commune of Isernia includes 16 frazioni.
+The comune of Isernia includes 16 frazioni.
 The most densely populated is Castelromano which is positioned in a plain at the base of the La Romana mount, elevation 862 m, 5 km from Isernia.